vehicle-lang/vehicle/CONTRIBUTING.md

 - `needs`: A list of input files needed by the command.
 - `produces`: A list of output files produced by the command.
+- `external`: A list of external programs needed by the command.
 - `enabled`: Whether the test case is enabled.
 - `ignore`: An object containing settings for the diff algorithm.
   - `matches`: A regular expression, which matches lines that should be ignored by the diff algorithm.